dananjayavr/get-shit-done/README.md

 ### $hostsFile
 Update this variable to point to the location of your hosts file.
 Make sure it is an absolute path.

+## .get-shit-done.ini file
+You can add additional websites without altering the program's source code.
+First create a empty file in the same directory as the get-shit-done script in the following name,

+.get-shit-done.ini

+now add the following lines to that file and save it.

+[site_list]
+urls=xkcd.com,wired.com

+You can add websites to the list in the way shown in the example.